weiqi0207/CSCC-data-dictionary-pipeline/README.md

 Make sure to have derived datasets and labeled request file ready in this directory

--meta dataset: the .sas7bdat file combined from multiple raw datsets
+1. meta dataset: the .sas7bdat file combined from multiple raw datsets
--request: the .docx file containing the specific instructions to create metadatsets (be sure to bookmark the tables that corresponding to the input meta datasets accordingly.)
+2. request: the .docx file containing the specific instructions to create metadatsets (be sure to bookmark the tables that corresponding to the input meta datasets accordingly.)
 ---